{{org_field_logo}}

 3. Legal and Regulatory Framework

-- Financial Services Act 2012 – Ensuring compliance with financial regulations.
+- Financial Services Act 2012 – ensuring compliance with financial regulations where relevant.

-- Fraud Act 2006 – Preventing financial mismanagement and abuse.
+- Fraud Act 2006 – defining fraud offences and supporting prevention and detection of financial mismanagement and abuse.

 4. Roles and Responsibilities in Financial Management